 Another 257 words(18 lines of text) are included under the topic Early Robinson Notables in all our PDF Extended History products.

 Some of the Robinson family moved to Ireland, but this topic is not covered in this excerpt.
-Another 261 words(19 lines of text) about their life in Ireland is included in all our PDF Extended History products.
+Another 283 words(20 lines of text) about their life in Ireland is included in all our PDF Extended History products.

 In an attempt to escape the chaos experienced in England, many English families boarded overcrowded and diseased ships sailing for the shores of North America and other British colonies.
 Those families hardy enough, and lucky enough, to make the passage intact were rewarded with land and a social environment less prone to religious and political persecution.
 Many of these families became important contributors to the young colonies in which they settled.
 Early immigration and passenger lists have documented some of the first Robinsons to arrive on North American shores:

-Robinson Settlers in the United States in the 17th Century
+Robinson Settlers in United States in the 17th Century